dipeshadhikarioffical/movie-recommendation-system/README.md

 - Using API to show recommendated movie images in website (Website: TMDB )

-- Deploying the website in cloud ( Streamlit )
+- Deploying the website in cloud (heruko)

 ## Deployment